 - Find out how visitors find your web site (direct visits, search, referrals etc)

 - How much time they spend on your pages (and on which pages)

 - How many pages they view per visit

-I have followed all the above tips, now what?
+I have followed all the above SEO Tips, now what?

-Once you have optimized your web site for SEO by following ALL of the above guidelines and next steps are:
+Once you have optimized your website for SEO by following ALL of the above guidelines, the next steps are:

 - Concentrate on improving your web site by (proving more content, whether it’s new product info, articles, services – or whatever you are trying to achieve)